 Process Safety Information: It provides a foundation for identifying and understanding the hazards involved in the process.
 It ensures that PSM goals of HSE are achieved by providing process safety documentation.
 A PSI package shall be prepared for each process unit.
 Documents of the PSI package should be maintained up to date for the life of each process unit.
-Effective Communication: The purpose of this element is to emphasize and elaborate the importance of effective two-way communication in prevention of occupational accidents/ illnesses and achieving safety goals and objectives.
+Effective Communication: The purpose of this element is to emphasize and elaborate the importance of to emphasize and elaborate the importance of effective two-way communication in prevention of occupational accidents/ illnesses and achieving safety goals and objectives.